lethang7794/aws-explorer/README.md

 ## Why you should use it

-- **No pagination:** Instantly see all AWS services at once - no clicking through pages.
 - **Alphabetical sorting:** Services are always sorted A–Z, so you can quickly find what you need.
 - **No naming confusion:**: Don’t wonder whether it’s "Amazon S3" or “AWS S3” - just search and find it.
 - **No distraction by “Amazon” or “AWS” prefixes**: Just the service name you expect.